 - Machine Learning – As the name suggests, Machine Learning is about teaching a machine to learn through experience and the use of data.
 Plainly speaking, ML is about recognising patterns in the data, thanks to which the machine is able to produce a relevant output.

 - Deep Learning – This is a part of ML where the machine is able to learn thanks to specific, complex models – deep artificial neural networks.
-Thanks to deep learning, the machine is able to filter data through many hidden layers, a process that resembles the way humans think with utmost accuracy.
+Thanks to deep learning, the machine can filter data through many hidden layers, a process that resembles the way humans think with utmost accuracy.
 Check our article if you’d like to learn more about the difference between Machine Learning and Deep Learning.

 - Computer Vision – Focused on finding patterns and extracting information from visuals, and obtaining actionable insights based on image or video analysis.
-You’re probably familiar with one of the most popular applications of computer vision – face recognition.
+You’re probably familiar with one of the most popular applications of computer vision development solutions – face recognition.

 AI vs Machine Learning – remember the difference!

-ML focuses precisely on the machine gaining knowledge from the processed data and being able to produce an output based on it, while Artificial Intelligence deals with machines being able “think” and act similarly to humans.
+ML focuses precisely on the machine gaining knowledge from the processed data and being able to produce an output based on it, while Artificial Intelligence deals with machines being able to “think” and act similarly to humans.

-What’s more, Machine Learning is in fact the most important part in the process of creating AI algorithms that mimic human thinking.
+What’s more, Machine Learning development is in fact the most important part in the process of creating AI algorithms that mimic human thinking.

 It’s worth remembering that while using the terms interchangeably is not exactly wrong, Artificial Intelligence is a much wider concept, and Machine Learning is its specific subset.